-3.1.2 Pre-Class Quizzes (RQs)
+3.1.2 Pre-Class Reading Quizzes (RQs)

-In addition to the weekly online assignments through CuLearn, there will be a pre-class quiz due before each lecture.
-See the time table for the RQs along with lectures and HWs at the end of this document.
-These quizzes are to insure that you have read the designated chapter(s) prior to taking the class.
-There will only be one attempt at these quizzes and all quizzes will count toward the final grade.
-The questions will be conceptually based and so in general no calculations will be needed to complete any individual question.
+In addition to the weekly online assignments through Brightspace, there will be a pre-class reading quiz due before each lecture.
+See the timetable for the RQs along with lectures and HWs at the end of this document.
+These quizzes are to ensure that you have read the designated chapter(s) prior to taking the class.
+There will only be one attempt at these quizzes and all quizzes will count toward the final grade (time allocated will be 45 to 60 minutes.
+The questions will be conceptually based in general and sometimes calculations will be needed to complete an individual question.
+The first RQ is particularly harder to test if you are ready for the course.